-Christina Weiland is an associate professor at the Marsal Family School of Education at the University of Michigan and the Ford School of Public Policy (by courtesy), where she is affiliated with the Educational Studies department, the Combined Program in Psychology and Education program, and the Education Policy Initiative.
-She co-directs the Education Policy Initiative (with Dr. Kevin Stange); directs the University of Michigan’s Predoctoral Training Program; and serves as Core Faculty for the Postdoctoral Training Program in Causal Inference in Education Policy Research.
+Christina Weiland is Professor at the Marsal Family School of Education and the Karl and Martha Kohn Professor of Social Policy at the Ford School of Public Policy at the University of Michigan, where she is affiliated with the Educational Studies department and the Combined Program in Psychology and Education program.
+She co-directs the Education Policy Initiative (with Dr. Kevin Stange) and directs the University of Michigan’s Predoctoral Training Program in Causal Inference in Education Policy Research.
 She is also a Senior Research Fellow at the Learning Policy Institute and a Non-Resident Fellow at the Urban Institute.

 Dr. Weiland’s research focuses on the effects of early childhood interventions and public policies on children’s development, especially on children from families with low incomes.
 She is particularly interested in the active ingredients that drive children’s gains in successful, at-scale public preschool programs.
 She is also interested in quantitative research methods, educational measurement, and developmental processes research.
 Her work is also characterized by strong, long-standing research collaborations with practitioners, particularly the Boston Public Schools Department of Early Childhood.